January 19, 2001

 Partner and collaborate with competitors and social enterprises

-Market complementary or competitor products to increase our customer base and share of mind
+Market complementary or competitor products to increase customer base and share of mind

-Build relationships with a larger base of customers by collaborating with and providing services to social enterprise partners to strengthen charitable status and prepare for the possibility of losing status
+Build relationships with a larger base of customers by collaborating with and providing services to social enterprise partners to strengthen position re charitable status and prepare for possibility of losing status

-Position ourselves as a global think tank rather than a national think tank, Local issues are likely test tube issues e.g. downtown Eastside, urban air quality.
-National issues which have their own Canadian communities of interest could also be of global interest.
-Local issues could have implications for national governance and have global relevance
+Position the Fraser Institute as a global think tank vs. a national think tank; local issues are likely test tube issues e.g. Downtown Eastside, urban air quality; national issues which have their own Canadian communities of interest might also be of global interest; local issues may have implications for national governance and have global relevance

-Define or redefine our product and service offerings, in general and as they could interest different market segments e.g. author, senior fellows, general public, special interest, or Institute views; product bundling, service options and packaging
+Define or redefine product and service offerings available, in general, and for market segments e.g. authors, senior fellows, general public, special interest, or Institute views; product bundling, service options and packaging

 Create or repackage products which are of interest to the younger generation as a customer segment; e.g. liberty and freedom as an intrinsic area of interest to youth

-Use our internal community as a beta market for ideas on both content and process; internal communications, resource utilization, community governance
+Use the internal community as a beta market for ideas on both content and process; internal communications, resource utilization, community governance

 Build on the senior fellows strategy to expand and create a cross-market body of informed and concerned individuals as both a market segment and a resource; by issue or area of concern and/or as a cross-section of thought and expertise